LANXESS India recognized with three prestigious honors by the Indian Chemical Council - www.lokmattimes.com

 LANXESS India recognized with three prestigious honors by the Indian Chemical Council

-PNN Mumbai (Maharashtra) [India], November 7: LANXESS India has won three prestigious industry recognitions from the Indian Chemical Council ...
+Mumbai (Maharashtra) [India], November 7: LANXESS India has won three prestigious industry recognitions from the Indian Chemical Council (ICC) ...

 Mumbai (Maharashtra) [India], November 7: LANXESS India has won three prestigious industry recognitions from the Indian Chemical Council (ICC) which includes ICC – Vinati Organics Award for Excellence in Management of Health & Safety for Jhagadia site and two ICC -Epsilon Carbon Certificates of Merit under Responsible Care for best compliant company for ‘Security Code' and ‘Product Safety & Stewardship Code'.
 These honors reflect LANXESS' strong commitment to safety, security, sustainability, and responsible practices.